Who's Who at North Carolina Theatre

 Casey Hushion Artistic Director

-Casey is proud to be a part of North Carolina Theatre, where she has had the pleasure of directing 19 productions.
-She is the Associate Director of the new Broadway musical ELF, which opened at the Hirschfeld Theatre in November 2010.
-Casey is the Assistant Director of In The Heights, winner of four Tony Awards including Best Musical, both on Broadway and the National Tour.
-Casey was the Assistant Director of the Broadway, West End and the National Tour productions of The Drowsy Chaperone, winner of five Tony Awards.
-She also worked as Associate Director of Anyone Can Whistle at City Center Encores as well as on Minsky’s at the Ahmanson Theatre.
-Other Broadway credits include To Be or Not To Be (Manhattan Theatre Club) and Good Vibrations.
-With the Boston Pops, Casey has directed concert versions of Carousel and of A Little Night Music, starring Christine Ebersole.
-A graduate of New York University, Casey has worked at regional theatres such as Ogunquit Playhouse, North Shore Music Theatre, Papermill Playhouse, Casa Manana, Music Theatre of Wichita and Goodspeed Opera House, where she was also on staff as their New Works Scout.
+Casey is proud to be the Artistic Director of North Carolina Theatre, where she has directed 18 productions.
+Casey was the Associate Director of Elf (2012, 2010).
+She was also was the Assistant Director of In The Heights, both on Broadway and the National Tour.
+She had the pleasure of Assistant Directing the Broadway, West End and the National Tour productions of The Drowsy Chaperone.
+Other Broadway credits include: To Be or Not To Be (Manhattan Theatre Club) and Good Vibrations.
+This fall, Casey directed the critically acclaimed production of Nerds at the Philadelphia Theatre Company.
+She also directed the Off-Broadway run of Fat Camp last spring.
+Casey has worked as the Associate Director on Anyone Can Whistle at City Center Encores, as well as on Minsky’s at the Ahmanson Theatre.
+A graduate of New York University, Casey has worked at regional theatres such as North Shore Music Theatre, Ogunquit Playhouse, Papermill Playhouse, Casa Manana, Music Theatre of Wichita and Goodspeed Opera House, where she was also on staff as their New Works Scout.
 Active in the development of new musicals, she has directed for festivals such as the New York Music Theatre Festival and the National Alliance for Musical Theatre.
-Upcoming projects include the new musical FAT CAMP, with the producers of Rock of Ages and Jersey Boys.
+With the Boston Pops, Casey has directed concert versions of Carousel and of A Little Night Music.
+Casey just finished directing a production of How To Succeed, which will play at both the Riverside Theatre and Walnut Street Theatre, and she will be the Associate Director of the new musical, Tuck Everlasting.

 Carolee Baxter Producer